rust-lang-ru/book/nostarch/chapter13.md

 The iterator pattern allows you to perform some task on a sequence of items in turn.
-An iterator is responsible for the logic of iterating over each item and determining when the sequence has окончено.
+An iterator is responsible for the logic of iterating over each item and determining when the sequence has finished.
 When you use iterators, you don’t have to reimplement that logic yourself.

 In Rust, iterators are *lazy*, meaning they have no effect until you call methods that consume the iterator to use it up.
-For example, the code in Listing 13-10 creates an iterator over the items in the vector `ряд_1` by calling the `iter` method defined on `Vec<T>`.
+For example, the code in Listing 13-10 creates an iterator over the items in the vector `v1` by calling the `iter` method defined on `Vec<T>`.
 This code by itself doesn’t do anything useful.

 src/main.rs

 ```
-    let ряд_1 = vec![1, 2, 3];
+    let v1 = vec![1, 2, 3];

-    let ряд_1_перебор = ряд_1.iter();
+    let v1_iter = v1.iter();
 ```

 Listing 13-10: Creating an iterator

-The iterator is складd in the `ряд_1_перебор` variable.
+The iterator is stored in the `v1_iter` variable.
 Once we’ve created an iterator, we can use it in a variety of ways.
-In Listing 3-5 in Chapter 3, we iterated over an array using a `for` loop to execute some code on each of its items.
-Under the hood this implicitly created and then consumed an iterator, but we glossed over how exactly that works until now.
+In Listing 3-5, we iterated over an array using a `for` loop to execute some code on each of its items.
+Under the hood, this implicitly created and then consumed an iterator, but we glossed over how exactly that works until now.

 In the example in Listing 13-11, we separate the creation of the iterator from the use of the iterator in the `for` loop.
-When the `for` loop is called using the iterator in `ряд_1_перебор`, each element in the iterator is used in one iteration of the loop, which prints out each value.
+When the `for` loop is called using the iterator in `v1_iter`, each element in the iterator is used in one iteration of the loop, which prints out each value.

 src/main.rs

 ```
-    let ряд_1 = vec![1, 2, 3];
+    let v1 = vec![1, 2, 3];

-    let ряд_1_перебор = ряд_1.iter();
+    let v1_iter = v1.iter();

-    for значение in ряд_1_перебор {
+    for val in v1_iter {
-        println!("Получено: {значение}");
+        println!("Got: {val}");
     }
 ```